southwick-associates/salicprep/github_vignettes/data-schema.md

 ### Documentation & Sample Data

-The [package salic vignette](https://southwick-associates.github.io/salic/articles/salic.html) includes a discussion about standardized data and the logic for the data structures employed.
-This package includes example production data that you can make use of:
+The [salic vignette](https://southwick-associates.github.io/salic/articles/salic.html) includes a discussion about standardized data and the logic for the data structures employed.
+The `salic` package includes example production data that you can also experiment with:

 ```r
 install.packages("remotes")